digital-land/land-use-calculator/README.md

 # Land Use Calculator

-This is an app to test out possibilities for rendering and investigating home-cooked GeoTIFF files in the browser and provide estimated answers to knotty problems
+This is an app to test out possibilities for rendering and investigating home-cooked GeoTIFF files in the browser and provide estimated answers to knotty problems.

+This builds upon the previous [land-calculator](https://digital-land.github.io/land-calculator/) prototype ([code](https://github.com/digital-land/land-calculator)) which looked at the same problem working by subtracting polygons.

 ## Developing